- Portland, OR

 NTEN’s IT Director Karl Hedstrom has been working with the organization’s dashboard since he first joined as an AmeriCorps Volunteer six years ago.
 Since then, the dashboard’s role has gained prominence in NTEN decision-making, and currently the organization is working to enhance it further.

-“Now is an interesting time,” he said.
-“Up to now, we’ve run into an issue where we can track a lot of stuff but we can’t answer some questions like how much of an effect we’re having in the community at large, so we’re going through a process with the board and staff to try to figure out how to dig into those types of questions.”
+“This is an interesting time,” he said.
+“Up to now, we’ve run into an issue where we can track a lot of stuff but we can’t answer some questions like how much of an effect we’re having in the community at large, so were going through a process with the board and staff to try to figure out how to dig into those types of questions.”

 To that end, the organization identified five different outcomes to represent NTEN strategies, paraphrased below: